pjtunstall/stock-exchange-sim/README.md

 ## 4. Research

-As recommended, we consulted [PM Knowledge Center](https://www.pmknowledgecenter.com), a collection of resources on "Project Management and Dynamic Scheduling".
+Following the recommendation of the project description, we consulted [PM Knowledge Center](https://www.pmknowledgecenter.com), a collection of resources on "Project Management and Dynamic Scheduling".
 We found further background reading necessary to fill in the gaps in the explanations there: in particular, [Kolisch (1994)](https://www.econstor.eu/bitstream/10419/155418/1/manuskript_344.pdf).
 These sources describe what's known as a Resource Constrained Project Scheduling Problem.
 The heuristic type of solution our instructions direct us towards is called Priority Rule Based Scheduling.

 Before going into detail, we should note that the above sources (or Kolish, at least, who gives more detailed algorithms) assume that each task can only be performed once per project, whereas our program is expected to deal with cases where tasks can and should be performed more than once (in succession or simultaneously), if resorces allow, to optimize what needs optimizing.
 This meant that we couldn't directly apply either of the proposed scheduling methods.